Azure/blackbelt-aks-hackfest/labs/day2-labs/init-containers.md

           containers:
             - image:  <login server>/azureworkshop/rating-web:v1
     ```
 5. Look at the **initContainers** section in the **init-web-api-sample.yaml** file.
-In here we can see commands to download the data(heroes.json, sites.json, ratings.json) from the github repo to the data-dir folder.
+In here we can see commands to download the data(heroes.json, sites.json, ratings.json) from the github repo to the **data-dir** folder.

    ![Download json](img/initcontainerwget.JPG "Init Container download DB data")

-   In the same section we can see shell command which connect to the mongo db pod which we created in previous step.
-Once connected we import the data(heroes.json, sites.json, ratings.json) into the webratings database
+   In the same section we can see shell commands to import data (heroes.json, sites.json, ratings.json) into the webratings database of mongodb.
+Unlike previous lab exercises where we ran **import.sh** inside the mongo db pod, here the data is imported by a init container.
+This ensures data is present in database well before the init container is initialized.

    ![Download json](img/initcontainerimport.JPG "Import Data into the database")